Recruiting and Posting Policies

 - Primary office phone number

 Handshake is intended only for positions suitable to students and recent graduates with 0-5 years’ experience (for MBA required positions, 5+ years will be accepted).
 All postings should be detailed, clear, and comprehensive.
-Compensation should be indicated in the position and/or description.
+Compensation must be indicated in the position and/or description.

 - Positions or programs that require an upfront product/service purchase, placement fee or program payment

 - Home-based positions either for an individual or organization located in a home-dwelling (examples include but not limited to baby-sitter, tutor, caretaker, nanny, landscaper or painter)